Venue: HMS Phoebe, BCP Civic Centre, Bournemouth BH2 6DY. View directions

 The Council holds a number of powers which act as assurance that the quality of accommodation is of the required standard and has a number of additional measures in place to ensure accommodation quality is maintained alongside housing related support for each and every setting.

-A review of the housing needs of Care Experienced Young People has recently been considered within a wider review of specialist and supported housing needs.
-A housing strategy outlining the future commissioning intentions will be considered by Cabinet later in 2025/26. |
+A review of the housing needs of Care Experienced Young People was recently considered within a wider review of specialist and supported housing needs.
+A housing strategy outlining the future commissioning intentions was to be considered by Cabinet later in 2025/26.

 |